French fry vending machine: Contemporary

 Beyondte Technology, based in Shenzhen Province, China, began development of the Robo French fry machine in 2008, which delivers hot French fries in around 95 seconds.
 Beyondte Technology was acquired by Breaktime Solutions in Belgium.
 The machine was developed by Belgian entrepreneurs, and field tested in Brussels, Belgium during the summer of 2012.
 The machine weighs 750 lb, and can cook French fries in beef fat or cooking oil.
-The machine requires manual servicing and cleaning after around 150 orders are prepared.
+Breaktime Solutions adapted the machine to operate using beef fat, the development of which took a year.
+It requires manual servicing and cleaning after around 150 orders are prepared.
 Later developments included installation of a ventilation system that uses three filters to reduce odors emitting from the machine.
 The New York Post has referred to the Robo French fry machine as the "Rolls Royce of vending machines."
 In August 2013, an order of French fries from the machine was priced at USD $3.50.
+Customers can choose an accompaniment of mayonnaise or ketchup, and can optionally add harissa, all of which are provided in single-serving packets.
+The machine also dispenses a small fork.

 E-Vend Technology, a Russian company, manufactures a French fry vending machine in China and Israel using technology from the United States.
 The machine uses frozen French fries, and prepares them in around 45 seconds using hot air, rather than cooking oil.

 Fotolook, s.r.o., based in Liptovský Mikuláš, Slovakia markets a French fry vending machine.

 In September 2015 at Wageningen University in the Netherlands, students and entrepreneurs presented a fully automatic, prototype vending machine that cooks frozen potato strips by deep frying them.
 The final product is served with mayonnaise, ketchup or curry.
 The process takes around two minutes from start to finish, in which the product is served in a paper cup.
-The potato strips are stored in a frozen state inside the machine at −18 °C, and it cooks them in oil at 180 °C. The unit uses a specially-designed dispenser to prevent the potatoes from being crushed or broken.
+The potato strips are stored in a frozen state inside the machine at −18 °C, and it cooks them in oil at 180 °C. The unit uses a specially designed dispenser to prevent the potatoes from being crushed or broken.
 As of September 2015, only the single prototype is available, which is housed at Wageningen University.
 Orders are placed using a touchscreen, and a fork and salt are provided separately in a box.